SQiShER/java-object-diff/CONTRIBUTING.md

 # Contributing

 You discovered a bug or have an idea for a new feature?
-Great, why don't you send me a pull request so everyone can benefit from it?
+Great, why don't you send me a [Pull Request (PR)](https://help.github.com/articles/using-pull-requests) so everyone can benefit from it?

 Getting started is easy:

-* Fork the java-object-diff repository on Github
+* Fork the __java-object-diff__ repository on Github
 * Clone the forked repository to your computer
 * Switch to the root project directory and run `mvn clean package`